biosfood/tanaica/docs/env.md

 ### Unsplash background fetcher
 The script located at ´~/.scripts/unsplash.py´ will look for an environment variable called ´UNSPLASH_CLIENT_ID´.
 This is the API key from unsplash and will be used to fetch a new background.
 If you have an unsplash API key, insert it there.

+### Default keyboard layout
+When starting i3, tanaica will look for an environment variable called ´DEFAULT_KEYBOARD´ and set the default keyboard layout accordingly.
+This can be set for example to ´us´ or ´de´..

 ## Xresources
 The file ´~/.config/tanaica/Xresources´ contains a number of theme definitions that are used all around Tanaica.
 On startup, all resources are read from this file using ´xrdb -load´ and then inserted as environment variables as well.
 This means, that both the x-resource ´background´ and the environment variable ´$background´ will contain the same hex color.